 Figure 41: SEAMCAT report generator panel

-In this dialog window, you can configure the contents of the generated report, by checking or un-checking following items:
+In this dialog window, the contents of the generated report can be configured, by checking or un-checking following items:

 Scenario: It indicates whether all scenario parameters should be included or not;

 Pre Simulation results: Pre-simulation is a result group where a simulation can store results that are calculated before the simulation starts.
-This is used primarily for the cellular simulations were expensive calculations is conducted before the simulation begins (e.g. capacity findings for CDMA).
-For some simulation is can be empty.
+This is used primarily for the cellular simulations were complex calculations are conducted before the simulation begins (e.g. capacity findings for CDMA).
+For some simulation this can be empty.
 Currently the generic simulation has no need for presimulation results and therefore leaves the group empty;

 Simulation results: It indicates whether simulation control parameters should be included or not;

-Expand results: You can also choose to expand or not all tabular data by checking or unchecking the Expand tabular data option.
+Expand results: allows expanding tabular data by checking or unchecking the Expand tabular data option.

-You can choose the output format of the report:
+There are three formats for the report:

 XML File (default);